Market Data Usage in Brand Management activities

 By using KLIKER market interface, brand managers can find this information in just a few clicks.

-Internal organization and roles within companies may vary, but there is always a ‘brand owner’ for a designated market whose purpose is to ensure this growth.
-Sometimes it is called country manager, sometimes it is brand manager, but the aim remains the same – increase profits of the company by increasing one of the factors influencing it (display share, price, product mix).
+Internal organisation and roles within companies may vary, but there is always a ‘brand owner’ for a designated market whose purpose is to ensure this growth.
+Sometimes this owner is called country manager, sometimes brand manager, but the objective remains the same – increase profits of the company by increasing one of the factors influencing it (display share, price, product mix).

 What you have just read is our way of thinking about Brand management.
-These were our guidelines when we were creating KLIKER market (or more specifically Brand Management module as a part of KLIKER market) and they still are because we are constantly working to improve it.
+These were our guidelines when we were creating KLIKER market (or more specifically Brand Management module as a part of KLIKER market) and they still are, as we are constantly working to improve it.

 Our loyal base of customers proves that we are on the right path since worldwide brands in the consumer electronic business are regularly using KLIKER market to manage their brands.